samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 This command will create a new directory inside`app`, named `home`, and it will place four files in it:

-- `home.component.css`: This is the CSS file that will allow you style your new component.
+- `home.component.css`: This is the CSS file that will allow you to style your new component.
 - `home.component.html` - This is the HTML representation of your new component.
 - `home.component.spec.ts` - This is where you would write automated tests for your component.
 - `home.component.ts` - This is the main piece of your component.